tanij/dt-exercises/_instructions_mooc/04-ModCon/45-pid-quiz.md

 Feedforward control, ideally, is the best control approach.
 Unfortunately, more often than not, it does not work in the real world and is, at most, used in conjunction with feedback controllers.
 PID happens to not even be the second-best control approach, which is state feedback.
 They why PID?
 [explanation]

->> Why are looking at PID control? <<
+>> Why PID control? <<

 [x] It is popular.
 [x] It is intuitive.
 [x] It is simple to implement and tune.
 [x] It is computationally efficient.
 [x] It is the first thing to try if you are a control systems person.
-Never overengineer solutions!
+Never over engineer solutions!
 [x] It works (well enough)!
 [ ] With enough patience, optimal performance can be achieved.
 [ ] With enough patience, constraints are guaranteed to be respected.
 [ ] It never requires a model of the controlled plant.
-[x] I can be implemented without a model of the plant.
+[x] It can be implemented without a model of the plant.

 [explanation]
 PID control is the most popular controller for many good reasons.
-It just happens not to be the best controller, especially when the controlled systems become more complex (MIMO, nonlinear, coupled, etc.).
+It just happens not to be the "best" (most resrouce efficient, most performant, most robust, etc.) controller, especially when the controlled systems become more complex (MIMO, nonlinear, coupled, etc.).
 [explanation]

 >> For what reason are we not using the plant model to design our PID controller? <<